An Advisory Board – getting extra expertise into your Business, at minimal cost.

 Want to know more?

-If you would like to know more about Advisory Boards the Agri-Business CEO Mentoring Program focuses on exploring these and other “outside-the-square” and progressive business management concepts.
+If you would like to know more about Advisory Boards, the Agri-Business Management Program focuses on exploring these and other “outside-the-square” and progressive business management concepts.

-The Program is designed to help you understand how to make a difference to the important things in your agribusiness – the things that are really holding your business back and the how to capitalise on the opportunities out there waiting for you.
+The Program is designed to help you understand how to make a difference to the important things in your agribusiness – the things that are really holding your business back.

 Connect with industry specialists, in a group of like-minded, progressive business owners, and start making changes in your business.
 Create an investor ready / saleable, and self-managing agribusiness – that meets your and your family’s needs.